Websoft9/docker-library/README.md

 ### Environments

-All environment is at `.env` file for each application, You should read [Env Guide](https://github.com/Websoft9/docker-library/blob/main/docs/develop.md#environment-variables) when you start a app.
+All environment is in the `.env` file, you should read [Env Guide](https://github.com/Websoft9/docker-library/blob/main/docs/develop.md#environment-variables) when you start a application.

 ## How to contribute it?